 Figure 19 (page 25) illustrates the Conceptual Drainage Catchment Plan for the NBV Area.
-The Northwest Burke Vision Planning Study Utilities

-• A new reservoir will be required to service Zone Discussion Paper (April 11, 2016) provides further detail on the size and length of the proposed drainage trunk infrastructure downstream of the the Zone 5 reservoir has yet to be determined, it NBV Area.
+The Northwest Burke Vision Planning Study Utilities Discussion Paper (April 11, 2016) provides further detail on the size and length of the proposed drainage trunk infrastructure downstream of the NBV Area.
 Further trunk infrastructure, however, may be identified as part of the preparation of an Engineering Servicing Plan to be completed at the neighbourhood planning stage.